V4Fire/Client/src/global/g-hint/README.md

 ## Variation of position modifiers

-You can manage position of a hint by using the `pos` modifier.
+You can manage the position of a hint by using the `pos` modifier.

 ```typescript
 type HintPosition =